tsuyoshicho/vim-pass/README.md

 ## limitation

-- Currently support API:get(default password/entry select) only
+* Currently support API:get(default password/entry select) only
-- Entry select require exact match
+* Entry select require exact match
-- When plugin's variable configure at load/starup time,sometimes it works not correctly like above Pixela startup-time countup
+* When plugin's variable configure at load/starup time,sometimes it works not correctly like above Pixela startup-time countup
-- *nix non-GUI environment,need `g:pass_use_agent` set as 0 manually.
+* some environment, need `g:pass_use_agent` set as 0 manually (ssh connect cli and non-X11 are automatic set to 0).